Wellness & Health Information

 ADULT GUIDELINES

-Adult preventive care includes regular visits with your provider.
-These visits may include:
+Adult preventive care includes regular visits with your provider and completing the recommended screenings.
+These may include:

-A review of your medical, social and behavioral health history.
+A review of your medical, social, and behavioral health history (mental health, fall risk, bladder health, staying active and strong).

 Immunizations (shots).

-Tests and screenings (blood pressure, weight, depression, cancer, infections, intimate partner abuse, osteoporosis, etc.).
+Tests and screenings (blood pressure, weight, depression, intimate partner abuse, osteoporosis, etc.)

 Counseling or referrals for unhealthy alcohol use, substance use, tobacco cessation, depression, healthy weight, healthy activity, etc.